srmcnutt/ise_device_inventory/readme.md

 - write down the hostname of node that's hosting the ERS api on the ERS page

-- create an account with ers readonly rights
+- create an account with ers operator rights

 - in the config.yml, change the name of the ise_node to the address of the server you wrote down above.  you can also set the ISE_NODE environment variable instead.